TeseoLou/clancy-nook-walking-tours/README.md

    <img src="docs/figures/montserrat.webp" alt="Clancy Nook primary font for text body" width="600">
 </div>

-#### **Imagery**
+### **Imagery**
-Visual storytelling plays a crucial role in shaping the Clancy Nook website, immersing users in rich historical narratives while enhancing engagement.
-Carefully curated imagery, subtle overlays, shadows and dynamic elements work together to create an authentic and visually compelling experience.
+Visual storytelling played a crucial role in shaping the Clancy Nook website, immersing users in rich historical narratives while enhancing engagement.
+Carefully curated imagery, subtle overlays, shadows, and dynamic elements worked together to create an authentic and visually compelling experience.

 #### Hero Banners
-Hero images serve as focal points across the website, immediately setting the tone for visitors.
-Hero images are visually striking elements positioned near the top of pages, often spanning its full width.
-It provides visitors with an immediate introduction to the brand while shaping their first impression and overall user experience.
+Hero images served as focal points across the website, immediately setting the tone for visitors.
+These visually striking elements were positioned near the top of pages, often spanning the full width.
+They provided visitors with an immediate introduction to the brand while shaping their first impression and overall user experience.

 An effective hero image should:

 - Capture attention instantly
 - Visually communicate the brand’s value proposition
 - Guide users toward relevant content or actions

-The homepage hero image, featuring a historical Manchester street in Ancoats, with complementary colors are designed to draw users into the site.
-A semi-transparent overlay is applied to these images, ensuring text readability while preserving the atmospheric depth and vintage aesthetic.
+The homepage hero image, featuring a historical Manchester street in Ancoats, was designed with complementary colors to draw users into the site.
+A semi-transparent overlay was applied to these images, ensuring text readability while preserving the atmospheric depth and vintage aesthetic.

 <div align="center">
    <img src="docs/figures/hero-banner-homepage.webp" alt="Clancy Nook homepage hero banner" width="200">
 </div>

-The hero image for the Tours page captures the intrigue of Clancy Nook’s storytelling.
-A moody Manchester street scene in the city centre, with the same overlay.
+The hero image for the Tours page captured the intrigue of Clancy Nook’s storytelling.
+A moody Manchester street scene in the city center was selected, featuring the same overlay to maintain visual consistency and enhance the immersive experience.

 <div align="center">
    <img src="docs/figures/hero-banner-tour-page.webp" alt="Clancy Nook tour page hero banner" width="200">
 </div>

-#### **Backgrounds**
+#### Backgrounds
-Throughout the site, full-width background images complement key pages, such as reviews and the contact page.
-They provide a strong seconsory connection to the service being provided, without overwhelming the content.
-Light blue has been selected on these pages as the background for the sectional elements containing content such as the review cards and form, ensuring accessibility for all users.
+Throughout the site, full-width background images complemented key pages, such as the reviews and contact page.
+They provided a strong sensory connection to the service being offered without overwhelming the content.
+Light blue was selected as the background for the sectional elements containing content, such as the review cards and contact form, ensuring accessibility for all users.

-Key considerations for background imagery include:
+Key considerations for background imagery:

-- High-Resolution & Optimal Sizing (< 2048px x 1536px)
+- High-resolution & optimal sizing (< 2048px x 1536px)
-- Brand Alignment & Authenticity
+- Brand alignment & authenticity
-- Readability & Accessibility
+- Readability & accessibility
-- CSS Implementation & Responsiveness
+- CSS implementation & responsiveness
-- Static Backgrounds for Immersion
+- Static backgrounds for immersion
-- Performance Optimization
+- Performance optimization

-The reviews page features a historic building with ornate windows and an external fire escape, reinforcing Clancy Nook’s connection to Manchester’s industrial and architectural heritage.
-The design will ensure that user testimonials remain the focal point while maintaining visual harmony, using a light blue overlay on the review cards.
+The reviews page featured a historic building with ornate windows and an external fire escape, reinforcing Clancy Nook’s connection to Manchester’s industrial and architectural heritage.
+The design ensured that user testimonials remained the focal point while maintaining visual harmony, using a light blue overlay on the review cards.

 <div align="center">
    <img src="docs/images/background-image-reviews.webp" alt="Clancy Nook reviews page background image" width="200">
 </div>

-The contact page background captures the Thirsty Scholar pub, a well-known Manchester landmark, linking directly to the city's vibrant history and Clancy Nook’s tour locations.
-The consistent light blue overlay will this time be slightly transparrent with opaque, muted cream input fields to contrast subtly, providing a vintage yet accessible feel.
+The contact page background featured the Thirsty Scholar pub, a well-known Manchester landmark, directly linking to the city's vibrant history and Clancy Nook’s tour locations.
+The consistent light blue overlay was applied with slight transparency, while opaque, muted cream input fields provided subtle contrast.
+This design choice created a vintage yet accessible feel, ensuring both usability and aesthetic cohesion.

 <div align="center">
    <img src="docs/images/background-image-contact.webp" alt="Clancy Nook contact page background image" width="200">
 </div>

 #### Black & White Imagery
-The Clancy Nook website incorporates historical imagery from the Manchester Local Image Collection, a public domain archive documenting the city's evolution.
-These black-and-white photographs of Victorian streets, industrial districts, and historic landmarks establish a strong sense of place and authenticity, immersing users in the setting before they even step onto a tour.
+The Clancy Nook website incorporated historical imagery from the Manchester Local Image Collection, a public domain archive documenting the city's evolution.
+These black-and-white photographs of Victorian streets, industrial districts, and historic landmarks established a strong sense of place and authenticity, immersing users in the setting before they even stepped onto a tour.

 Black and White Images in Web Design:

-- Lessens distractions
+- Lessened distractions
-- Offers a minimal aesthetic
+- Offered a minimal aesthetic
-- Provides a sophisticated look
+- Provided a sophisticated look
-- Creates on light, form, and texture
+- Focused on light, form, and texture
-- Doesn't detract from the color palette
+- Did not detract from the color palette

-This approach aligns with Clancy Nook’s historical branding, drawn heavily from Victorian-era newspaper reports from the 1800s and early 1900s.
-This choice evokes the feel of archival materials and historical publications, reinforcing the tours’ connection to the past.
+This approach aligned with Clancy Nook’s historical branding, which was drawn heavily from Victorian-era newspaper reports from the 1800s and early 1900s.
+This choice evoked the feel of archival materials and historical publications, reinforcing the tours’ connection to the past.

 <div align="center">
    <img src="assets/images/a-tale-of-two-cities-tour-2.webp" alt="Photograph of city centre from Manchester Local Image Collection" width="500">
 </div>

-Additionally, group photos taken by tourists have been edited into black and white to maintain visual consistency across the website.
+Additionally, group photos taken by tourists were been edited into black and white to maintain visual consistency across the website.
 These images, originally shared by visitors, were used with full consent for business purposes, ensuring that prospective customers see real tour experiences while preserving the historical aesthetic.

 <div align="center">
    <img src="assets/images/private-bookings-tour-3.webp" alt="Photograph of tour group on Ancoats Tour" width="500">
 </div>

 #### Carousels
-To enhance user engagement and create an interactive experience, the tours page features image carousels, allowing visitors to scroll through a curated selection of historical and contemporary images.
-These carousels visually preview key locations, historical sites, and moments from past tours, striking a balance between historical authenticity and modern storytelling.
+To enhance user engagement and create an interactive experience, the tours page featured image carousels, allowing visitors to scroll through a curated selection of historical and contemporary images.
+These carousels visually previewed key locations, historical sites, and moments from past tours, striking a balance between historical authenticity and modern storytelling.

-_NN/g_ UX Experts suggest carousels should:
+NN/g UX Experts suggest carousels should:
 - Include 5 or fewer frames
 - Ensure that navigation controls appear inside the frame
 - Use crisp-looking images

-The carousel format was chosen to keep the page structured and visually engaging while avoiding excessive imagery that might overwhelm the layout on the Tours page.
-This ensures a smooth user experience, allowing visitors to explore different aspects of each tour at their own pace.
+The carousel format was chosen to keep the page structured and visually engaging while avoiding excessive imagery that might overwhelm the Tours page layout.
+This ensured a smooth user experience, allowing visitors to explore different aspects of each tour at their own pace.

 <div align="center">
    <img src="docs/images/carousel-example.webp" alt="Photograph of tour group on Ancoats Tour" width="600">
 </div>

-### Gallery
+#### Gallery
-The gallery page is intentionally the most colorful and visually rich section of the website, contrasting with the muted, vintage tones used elsewhere.
-While other sections focus on historical authenticity with black-and-white images, the gallery embraces full-color photography, emphasising the vibrancy and energy of the tours.
+The gallery page was intentionally the most colorful and visually rich section of the website, contrasting with the muted, vintage tones used elsewhere.
+While other sections focused on historical authenticity with black-and-white images, the gallery embraced full-color photography, emphasizing the vibrancy and energy of the tours.

 A well-designed website gallery should have:
-- High-Quality, Authentic Images
+- High-quality, authentic images
-- Seamless Layout
+- Seamless layout
-- Immersive Experience
+- Immersive experience
-- Diverse Perspectives
+- Diverse perspectives

-The gallery prioritizes high-resolution photos to maintain clarity and professionalism.
-The borderless, collage-style arrangement ensures that images flow naturally, immersing visitors in the tour experience.
-This approach minimizes visual clutter and enhances the feeling of continuity between moments.
+The gallery prioritized high-resolution photos to maintain clarity and professionalism.
+The borderless, collage-style arrangement ensured that images flowed naturally, immersing visitors in the tour experience.
+This approach minimized visual clutter and enhanced the feeling of continuity between moments.

-A mix of candid, group photos, architectural shots, and historical landmarks create a balanced visual representation, allowing potential customers to envision themselves on the tour, engaging with the locations and narratives.
+A mix of candid group photos, architectural shots, and historical landmarks created a balanced visual representation, allowing potential customers to envision themselves on the tour, engaging with the locations and narratives.

 Most images in the gallery were taken by Louis Cane or were shared by tourists with explicit consent for business use.
 To maintain transparency and ethical integrity:

-- Some images are sourced from free-use libraries, ensuring copyright compliance.
+- Some images were sourced from free-use libraries, ensuring copyright compliance.
-- Third-party photos are used with permission, properly crediting contributors where needed.
+- Third-party photos were used with permission, properly crediting contributors where needed.
-- Some photos have been color edited using _Photokit_ to match the site’s palette aesthetic
+- Some photos were color-edited using _Photokit_ to match the site’s palette aesthetic.

 <div align="center">
    <img src="docs/images/gallery-imagery.webp" alt="Imagery Arrangement and Choices" width="600">
 </div>

-#### **Buttons**
+#### Buttons
-The button design across the Clancy Nook website prioritizes usability, accessibility, and aesthetic consistency to maximise user experience.
+The button design across the Clancy Nook website prioritized usability, accessibility, and aesthetic consistency to maximize user experience.

-To ensure clarity and usability, button design follows web accessibility and UI/UX best practices:
+To ensure clarity and usability, button design followed web accessibility and UI/UX best practices:

 - **Consistent Sizing & Placement**
 - **High Contrast for Readability**